SahilMepani/skeleton/README.md

 4. Create favicon.png and favicon.ico files at the root
 5. Run `node -v` in terminal/CMD to check if you have Node.js installed in your system.
 If not, [Download Node.js](https://nodejs.org/en/) and install
 6. Install grunt <br> `npm install grunt`
-7. Go to theme source folder <br> `cd /path/to/your/wp-content/themes/theme-name/source`
-8. Install all the necessary packages to run grunt tasks <br> `npm install`
+8. Install all the necessary packages to run grunt tasks <br>
+`cd /path/to/your/wp-content/themes/theme-name/source` <br>
+`npm install`
 9. Update theme info in sass/style.scss file.
 Theme name should match the project name
 10. Compile all the scss/js files using grunt<br>
 `cd /path/to/your/wp-content/themes/theme-name/source` <br>